Research Overview

 Fighting to Combat the Opioid Crisis with Artificial Intelligence (AI)

 Our work on the combat against the opioid crisis by advancing AI technologies received the award-winning "What Would You Fight For (WWYFF)?" series, which was promoted by the Drug Enforcement Administration (DEA) and aired on NBC and the stadium during the Notre Dame football game with millions of audiences on October 28, 2023 in the "Red Robbin Week".
+Due to the significant societal impact, it was re-aired on NBC-Peacock and the stadium during the Notre Dame football game on September 28, 2024.
 The story can be accessed here and the filmed video aired on NBC during the football game can be found here.

 The University of Notre Dame's award-winning "What Would You Fight For (WWYFF)?" series showcases the work, scholarly achievements, and global impact of Notre Dame faculty, students, and alumni.
 These two-minute segments, each originally aired during a home football game broadcast on NBC, highlight the University's proud moniker, the Fighting Irish, and tell the stories of the members of the Notre Dame family who fight to bring solutions to a world in need.
 After the filmed video was aired, we have been receiving emails from the audiences who generously shared their stories and appreciated our research on the fight against the opioid crisis by advancing AI technologies.
 For example,